kuzzleio/sdk-javascript/doc/7/controllers/ms/mexecute/index.md

 Allows the execution of multiple commands or 'actions' in a single step.

-It creates a redis **transaction** block and **executes** it immediately, all actions will be executed sequentially and as a single atomic and isolated operation.
+It creates a Redis **transaction** block and **executes** it immediately, all actions will be executed sequentially and as a single atomic and isolated operation.

 [[_Redis documentation_]](https://redis.io/topics/transactions)